Code of Business Conduct and Ethics

 The Time Entry system is your means of recording and verifying the time you work.
 It is your responsibility to use Time Entry each time you arrive or leave work or when you take a meal period.
-If your work takes you where Time Entry is not available, or you end up working during a meal period or while punched out, you must complete a Special Activity Timesheet (SAT) online at mynordstrom.com, and submit the form before the end of the pay period.
-You are periodically asked to certify that you have submitted all of your time worked and are expected to provide an accurate answer when asked.
+If Time Entry is not available, or you end up working during a meal period or while clocked out, you must complete and submit a Special Activity Timesheet (SAT) online at mynordstrom.com before the end of the pay period.
+You are periodically asked to certify that you have submitted all of your time worked.
+When asked, you are expected to provide an accurate answer.

 You should not record time in which you were not actually working for Nordstrom.
 In addition, you may not ask someone else to record your work hours for you on Time Entry, nor may you record work hours for someone else.
 It is important that you understand that your recorded time may be reviewed by Nordstrom.

-WE ARE COMMITTED TO ACCURATE AND ETHICAL ACCOUNTING PROCEDURES
+ACCURATE AND ETHICAL ACCOUNTING

 Nordstrom works hard to earn the trust of our customers, employees, vendors and other business partners by being honest and forthright in all aspects of our business, including compliance with all applicable financial reporting and accounting rules and regulations.
 This trust is one of our most valuable assets.
 We want to assure you that we approach our accounting the same way we do the rest of our business.

 If requested of you, Nordstrom expects you to take this responsibility very seriously, with the same integrity expected of you on a daily basis.
 We also expect you to share in this responsibility for accurate and ethical accounting procedures by properly recording all transactions in accordance with Nordstrom procedures and by retaining or disposing of records in accordance with Nordstrom record retention policies.

 The Nordstrom Audit Committee has established procedures to respond to possible employee concerns about accounting-related practices.
 You are welcome to submit a complaint regarding accounting matters to the Audit Committee of the Nordstrom Board of Directors or to a manager.
 Examples of concerns you should report are errors, fraud or misrepresentation in our accounting-related practices.
 Retaliation against you for making a complaint will not be tolerated.
-As with all other matters, our doors are always open.
+As with all other matters, our door is always open.
 Should you have questions or concerns regarding accounting, internal audit controls or auditing matters, contact:

 If you feel more comfortable communicating on an anonymous basis, you may call 1.888.832.8358 or visit ethicspoint.com.
 The toll-free number and website are administered by an independent third party called EthicsPoint.

 AVOID CONFLICTS OF INTEREST

 Nordstrom values fair and honest dealings with our customers, coworkers, vendors, competitors and other business partners.

 You may work for another employer as long as it does not cause a conflict of interest or interfere with your job performance at Nordstrom.
 This applies to use of social media as well.
 For example, if you are asked by a direct competitor (including online retailers) to advertise or post their product information on your blog in exchange for compensation, this is a conflict of interest.

 You should avoid relationships or behaviors that create a real or perceived conflict of interest with your job performance or judgment at Nordstrom.

-AVOID IMPROPER GIFTS AND PAYMENTS
+IMPROPER GIFTS AND PAYMENTS

 As a result, neither you nor your family members may accept gifts from customers, vendors or a competitor except for non-cash gifts of nominal value.
 You may also accept a gift or prize as long as it is considered to be an authorized promotional prize provided by a vendor to stimulate business.
-You can learn more about this in the Participate Fairly in Contests section and in the Employee Complimentary Goods Guidelines on BIZWeb>Stores>Contests on Nordnet.
+You can learn more about this in the Participate Fairly in Contests section and in the Employee Complimentary Goods Guidelines on Nordnet or mynordstrom.com.

 Offering or giving money or anything else of value, directly or indirectly, to foreign government officials, parties or candidates for the purpose of obtaining or retaining business or to secure any improper advantage is illegal.
-Nordstrom employees must not offer or accept bribes or use other inappropriate means to obtain an undue or improper advantage, or engage in any other actions that violate U.S. or international anticorruption laws and regulations.
+You must not offer or accept bribes or use other inappropriate means to obtain an undue or improper advantage, or engage in any other actions that violate U.S. or international anticorruption laws and regulations.
 If you have additional questions, please contact the Corporate Secretary.

-UPHOLD YOUR FINANCIAL RESPONSIBILITY WITH NORDSTROM
+YOUR FINANCIAL RESPONSIBILITY

 Monitoring and recording of these calls may occur at any time during the workday, for any length of time and without notification to you.
 Please also be aware that you do not have the option to prevent phone calls you make to the locations listed above from being monitored and/or recorded.